GPNS Leader: Dr. Thomas Trappenberg

 Jessica Alexander is proud to be part of the party of balance, health, education, and democracy.
 She brings an educational background in public policy, a passion for the arts, experience advocating for women’s issues, and political expertise and experience.
 She is involved in local restorative justice initiatives, is the Chief Shop Steward for her union local, and has occupied positions on numerous boards and committees in the community and in her church.
 She is a long-time peer support volunteer with the Canadian Cancer Society and is currently completing the Sustainability Leadership Certificate at Dalhousie University.

-Jessica is a federal public servant in the Halifax area.
+Jessica is employed at a large institution in Dartmouth.
 She has previous professional experience working in the resource, banking, and recreation sectors, and has operated small businesses.
 Jessica believes that leadership is the most valuable substance on earth.
 Without it, people can forget their ideals and their values.
 Economic challenges have become not just the standard, but the only logical norm.
 We hear voices that say “We can’t afford not to pollute, to tax carbon, to explore a basic income guarantee.”
 Resisting these voices takes strength, attention, persistence, and leadership.
 The Green Party of Nova Scotia provides leadership and a solid voice on economic, environmental, social, and democratic matters.
 Jessica is enjoying the process of renewing the party so that it can continue to work as a vehicle for positive and progressive change in our province.
 She believes that Nova Scotia can create conditions that will allow for greater innovation, social justice, and sustainable economic growth.
 Central to creating these conditions is developing a practice of consulting with indigenous people, groups, and councils of Nova Scotia.

 Jessica is an avid surfer, cyclist, traveller, and watercolour painter.
 She and her then-husband moved to Nova Scotia from Vancouver in 1999.
 She has raised their four children in Nova Scotia, three of whom live with her in Lower Sackville.
 She has a small dog named Jemma and a gecko named Seraphina.